NewNowCool/help-the-ukraine-now/README.md

 ## What is this?

-Dear website owners: if you put this little script into your site, it will show an awareness popup to Russian visitors.
+Dear website owners: if you put this little script into your site, it will show a war awareness popup to Russian visitors.
 Many official sites might be currently blocked, but yours isn’t.
 Many Russians already know, but some might need a nudge.
 Note: This will not block Russian visitors from your page.
 Click anywhere and the popup closes.

 **Just add the following snippet before ```</body>``` tag of your page.**